Cameron-Ord/Cameron-Ord/README.md

 Hi There!
-I'm Cameron, A Web Developer based in Edmonton, AB.
-I specialize in online applications, I love coding and while I mainly build websites, alot of the time you will find me working on projects unrelated to strictly Web Development.
+I'm Cameron, A new Junior Developer based in Edmonton, AB.
+I specialize in online web applications.
+I love coding and while I mainly build websites, alot of the time you will find me working on projects unrelated to strictly Web Development.

 I'm currently learning c++ (just out of personal interest)